-In most cases, the breached organization or the specific data managers are responsible for a cloud-based data breach.
+In most cases, the breached organisation or the specific data managers are responsible for a cloud-based data breach.
 It is possible that, despite their best efforts, data owners may fall victim to hackers, but in most cases, human error is responsible for security vulnerabilities.

 What data protection solutions can you use in the case of a data breach?

-In the event of a data breach, you want to secure your information, your people, and your systems.
+In the event of a data breach, you want to secure your information, your people and your systems.